ELIGIBILITY

 The Henry Awards understand the phrase “advancing public understanding” to mean:

-We are committed to honoring those films that have a significant impact on civic understanding; however, the Henry Awards do not define “impact” as advocacy or activism.
+We are committed to honoring those films/series that have a significant impact on civic understanding; however, the Henry Awards do not define “impact” as advocacy or organized activism.
 While both documentary filmmaking and journalism seek to provide accountability and provoke change, documentary impact tends to be more diffuse, long-term, and, at times, the filmmakers take an active role in building movement momentum towards change.
 Journalistic impact is often immediate and focused on tangible outcomes within public discourse and accountability.
 The Henry Awards are informed by an understanding of impact that originates in journalism, expands through documentary, but stops at active advocacy or polemical positions.

 Guided by a mission to honor films that build trust in documentary filmmaking as a public good, the Henry Awards’ editorial standards include the following: